L3 Earth & Space Science

 The course has a mix of internally and externally assessed standards and leads to University courses such as marine science, environmental sciences, and law.

-This course will be assessed to a selection of Level 3 Achievement Standards, with 16 internal and 4 external credits (with a further 4 external credits optional).
+This course will be assessed to a selection of Achievement Standards, both internal and external, with students having the opportunity to gain up to 20 credits at L3.

 Scholarship Earth and Space is also offered in this course of study.